ZiyueWang25/ActivePortfolioManagement_Notes/Notes/Ch3 Risk.md

 3. It is sometimes called _macrofactors_
 4. 3 defects:
    1. we must estimate the response coefficient through regression analysis or some similar technique.
 This leads to errors in the estimates, commonly called an _error in variables_ problem
-   2. we base the estimate on behavior over a past period of generally 5 years and it may not be an accurate description of the current situation.
+   2. we base the estimate on behavior over a past period of generally 5 years and **it may not be an accurate description of the current situation**.
 These response coefficients can be nonstationary.
    3. Several of the macroeconomic data items are of poor quality, gathered by the government rather than observed in the market.
 This leads to inaccurate, delayed, and relatively infrequent observations

 ### 3.6.2 Cross-Sectional Comparisons